How to Search Twitter Trends in Any Location?

 Method 1 – Manually Changing Twitter Trend Location (Desktop)

-Want to see what’s trending in London while sitting in Karachi?
+Want to see what’s trending in London while sitting in the United States?
 You don’t need a VPN, just a few clicks in Twitter’s settings.

 Here’s how to change your location on the Twitter website: